Jon Lormer

-Jon Lormer (May 7, 1906 – March 19, 1986) was an American actor, known for his guest and supporting roles in television series, such as the 1960s' Star Trek, The Twilight Zone, Perry Mason, Peyton Place, and mega movie performance in Creepshow as Nathan Grantham.
+Jon Lormer (May 7, 1906 – March 19, 1986) was an American actor, known for his guest and supporting roles in television series, such as the 1960s' Star Trek, The Twilight Zone, Perry Mason, Peyton Place, and in Creepshow as Nathan Grantham.

 Career

 Lormer was both a director and an actor with the American Theatre Wing in New York City.
 His other work on stage included plays in New York City and productions that toured the United States.

 Lormer made guest appearances on dozens of television series, often appearing multiple times on the same series but as different characters.
 He appeared in three separate roles in the original Star Trek series as Dr. Theodore Haskins, in "The Cage" (and "The Menagerie", 1966); as Tamar in "The Return of the Archons" (1967); and as the Old Man in "For the World Is Hollow and I Have Touched the Sky" (1968) who speaks the title line.
 He played a recurring role as the postman, Silas Huff, in Lassie during the 1953–54 seasons (the Timmy and Lassie years) of the TV series.

 From 1959–63, he made 12 appearances on Perry Mason as a medical examiner/autopsy surgeon.
-In 1959 he appeared in Lawman as Harry Tate a newspaper editor, in "The Big Hat".
-That same year he again appeared as Harry Tate on Lawman in the episode titled "The Outsider."
+In 1959 he appeared in Lawman as Harry Tate, a newspaper editor, in the episodes "The Big Hat" and "The Outsider".
 In 1960 he played Harry Gillespie in the Rawhide episode "Incident of the Last Chance".
-Between 1960 and 1963, he was in four episodes of The Twilight Zone.
-In 1960, he played The Reverend in "Execution".
-In 1961, he played "Man" in "Dust" (credited as "John Lormer").
+Between 1960 and 1963, he was in four episodes of The Twilight Zone: "Execution", "Dust" (credited as "John Lormer"), Strauss in "The Last Rites of Jeff Myrtlebank" and the Minister in "Jess-Belle".
 In 1961 and 1962, he played three different characters in The Untouchables.
-In 1962, he played Strauss in "The Last Rites of Jeff Myrtlebank" and in 1963 he played the Minister in "Jess-Belle".